Everyone Healthy Library

 Epidemiology

-A child’s immune system is less developed than that of adults making them more susceptible to colds.
+A child's immune system is less developed than that of adults, making children more susceptible to colds.
 Women are more commonly affected.
 [3]

 Causes

-More than 200 types of viruses have been found that can cause cold.
+More than 200 types of viruses have been found that can cause colds.
 The most common is called rhinovirus.
-It can be spread thru air droplets when the infected individual talks, sneezes or coughs.
-Moreover, hand-to-hand contact with the person or by sharing his contaminated objects is another way of transmitting the virus.
+It can be spread through air droplets when an infected individual talks, sneezes or coughs.
+Hand-to-hand contact with an infected person, or sharing contaminated objects, is another way of transmitting the virus.
 Colds are more common during cold season.
-[1] [2] [4]
+[1, 2, 4]

 Signs and Symptoms

-The symptoms can be felt as early as two days after the virus enters the body.
+Symptoms can be felt as early as two days after the virus enters the body.
 Common symptoms are stuffy nose, itchy throat, sneezing and nasal congestion.
 Young children may have fever.
 The infected person may also have headache, muscle aches, postnasal drip, scratchy throat, decreased appetite and watery eyes.
 Over time, the nasal discharge may become thickened and become yellowish or greenish.
-Usually, symptoms vanish in a span of week although these symptoms can be present up to 14 days.
-[1] [2] [4]
+Usually, symptoms vanish within a week, although symptoms can be present for up to 14 days.
+[1, 2, 4]

 Diagnosis

-Common cold is often confused with influenza.
-The latter typically is more severe.
-Medical history and physical exam are usually enough to make a diagnosis of cold.
+The common cold is often confused with influenza.
+Influenza is typically more severe.
+Medical history and physical examination are usually enough to make a diagnosis of a cold.
 [4]

 Treatment